mit-kavli-institute/pyticdb/README.rst

 Features
 --------

-* Provides an easy interface with the TESS Input Catalog
+Provides an easy interface with the TESS Input Catalog
-  * Quick id(s) queries:

 .. code-block:: python
     :caption: Querying by TIC primary keys